econPreference/TermStructureModels.jl/README.md

 - Decomposition of a bond yield into the expectation hypothesis component and the term premium component
 - Conditional Forecasting,including Scenario Analyses, to inspect interactions between bond yields and the macroeconomy

+If you have any questions about the package or features you would like to see added, feel free to use the issue or discussion tabs.
+We also welcome theoretical questions about the term structure model or concerns during the estimation process.

 ## Installation

 Type